sijojose109/BMC_Codeing_Test/README.md

   composer install

-* run below command to run migration and crete tables in the DB
+* run below command to run migration and create tables in the DB

   php artisan migrate